Objective

 1. Check of the number of instance(s) and profile status

 Go to the menu, then click on Advanced Configuration.
 In the Translation Resources tab, you need to be sure that the translation resource(s) is/are green, with the "running" status.
 The filter also needs to have the same status.
 The minimum number of instance of each TR used needs to be 1.
-For the filter, the recommendation is 2.
+For the filter, the minimum is 2.
+According to the number of active TR, it can be more: the more you have TR, the more you need to add filter instances.

 Regarding the profiles, go to the menu, click on Profiles.
 The status color has to be green with "activated" and "running".
 If the status color is orange or red with "deactivated" and/or "not running", the translation will not be functional.